aliyun/terraform-provider-alicloud/website/docs/d/ecd_zones.html.markdown

 # alicloud\_ecd\_zones

-This data source provides the available zones with the Elastic Desktop Service(EDS) of the current Alibaba Cloud user.
+This data source provides the available zones with the Elastic Desktop Service (ECD) of the current Alibaba Cloud user.

 -> **NOTE:** Available in v1.174.0+.